palladius/genai-googlecloud-scripts/05-ruby-embedding-matrix/README.md

 💚 4: Your song
 ```

-This proves that the embeddings finds similar text across different languages (the italian song quoting the italian word for 'song' is deemed the closest to Elton John's `Your song`).
+This proves that the embeddings finds similar text across different languages (the italian song quoting the italian word for 'song' (canzone) is deemed the closest to Elton John's `Your song`).

 ```
 Original sentences (max 5):